 The purpose of the program is to allow students a greater opportunity for concentrated study and research training.
 Students in the B.A./M.A. program must meet all the specific course requirements for the undergraduate major as well as the formal requirements for the M.A., including the completion of Introduction to Advanced Research or its equivalent, demonstrated proficiency in a foreign language, a theory course, and a comprehensive exam.

 Students interested in the program should consult the Director of the M.A.
 Program, to discuss whether this version of the M.A. is right for their individual goals.
+We recommend that students interested in pursuing a doctoral degree consider writing an Honors Thesis, which is not compatible with the B.A./M.A.
 The Director will review the student's academic record and, if appropriate, facilitate the application process.
 The application fee and GRE requirement will be waived.
 Once accepted into the B.A./M.A. program, students will have the Director of the M.A.
 Program as their advisor.
 Students in the program will not be eligible for TF/TA positions or graduate financial aid.
 Students in the program will not be charged graduate tuition for the two overload graduate courses taken in the senior year.

 How to apply